kentor/www.kentor.dev/posts/2016-11-05-testing-promise-all-side-effects-with-async-await.md

 The reason this works is because by the time second `setTimeout` callback runs, we know that these promise callbacks have run:

-- The callback inside the implementation of `Promise.all` that checks that all promises have resolved, then resolves the returned promise.
+- The callbacks inside the implementation of `Promise.all` that checks that all promises have resolved.
+These are the callbacks attached to `d1.then` and `d2.then` by `Promise.all`.
 - The callback that sets `this.finished = true`.

 Having a bunch of `setTimeout(fn, 0)` in our code is unsightly to say the least.